-Typically, our Drug List includes more than one drug for treating a particular condition.
-These different possibilities are called "alternative" drugs.
+Typically, our "Drug List" includes more than one drug for treating a particular condition.
+These different possibilities are called alternative drugs.
 If an alternative drug would be just as effective as the drug you are requesting and would not cause more side effects or other health problems, we will generally not approve your request for an exception.
-If you ask us for a tiering exception, we will generally not approve your request for an exception unless all the alternative drugs in the lower cost-sharing tier(s) won't work as well for you or are likely to cause an adverse reaction or other harm.